 Strategic Acquisitions Build Competitive Strength and an Environment for Breakthroughs

 Under one roof, we have assembled virtually all the technologies we need to design and develop complete satellite and wireless communication systems, from microprocessing chips to satellite payloads.
-This vertically integrated approach gives us more freedom to design for optimum performance than if we had to piece together systems assembled from the products of other manufacturers.
+Read the story of how being "built for breakthroughs" gives us more freedom to design for optimum performance, rather than piecing together systems assembled from the products of other manufacturers.

 A Unique Culture

 To provide unique products and systems for our customers, we rely on technical innovation from our employees.
-Our track record for recruiting the most talented technical professionals in the industry is behind our winning combination of employees and culture, providing success year after year.
+Our track record for recruiting the most talented technical professionals in the industry gives us a winning combination of employees and culture, providing success year after year.

 We seek out individuals who demonstrate a commitment to excellence in their academic achievements and whose dedication to lifelong learning and professional growth shows no signs of slowing down.
 All of our employees – from recent graduate to industry expert – are encouraged to stretch, be creative, and participate as a critical team member in the research and development of new products, architectures, and technologies.